HankB/pmb/README.md

 Additional OS partitions will be in extended partitions to facilitate adding more than 2 other OS images.

+Tieing IP address to H/W MAC is fraught.
+Each OS would get the same IP sddress if using DHCP.
+For this reason it is convenient to provide `.link` files in `/etc/systemd/network` to provide spoofed MAC addresses for both Ethernet and WiFi (based on `Driver` matching.)

+The files that will be copied to boot partition (AKA FAT filesystem partition) will be copied to `/root/boot-backup/` and named `install-backup.tar` or `swap-backup.tar`.
+Compressing these did not seem to save much so that is not done.
+The difference is because the source directory will be `/boot/firmware` when preparing to swap and `/tmp/<some_dir>/` during initialization or addition and it is not clear if the same command can be used to extract to `/boot/firmware`.
+This may be a TODO.

+When a swap is performed, the `/boot/firmware/cmdline.txt` will be adjusted to select the root partition by `PARTUUID` as revealed by `blkid`.

+Potential swap targets will be identified by the root partition `LABEL`, again as identified by `blkid`.
+The partition labels will be provided when the OSs are installed (either by `pmb-init` or `pmb-add`) and the partitions will be labeled accordingly.
+Some OSs select the root partition by label and this leads to issues when there are multiple installs.
+The boot process may select the wrong root partition and the partition lapel may be a convenient way to identify OS partitions.
+An alternative would be to record partition IDs and OS names ion a text file somewhere and use that to identify optiosn available when swapping.

+For some OSs, it may be useful to configure some things during `pmb-init` or `pmb-add`. (user name, SSH credentials, hostname etc.)

 ## Details

 ### Initial provisioning